cheefoo/centos/README.md

   cd ..

   ```
-7. Edit the **~/centos/src/main/resources/db.properties** file, add your location for the generated data as well as the stream name.
+7.Edit the **~/centos/src/main/resources/db.properties** file, add your location for the generated data as well as the stream name.
 Modify ~/centos/kpl_config.properties appropriately.

 | Key           | Default                                        | Description                                                                     |
 | :------------ | :--------------------------------------------- | :------------------------------------------------------------------------------ |